njdelapaz/PatternBook/AI_SUGGESTIONS_DEMO.md

 2. Note will automatically get titled "Rethinking productivity and worth"
 3. After creating this note, the **quote suggestion card** will also appear

-### Step 4: Navigate Between Suggestions
+### Step 4: Navigate Between All Three Suggestions
+1. After creating both notes, you should now see three suggestion cards in the scrollable bar
-1. Tap on either suggestion card to open it in full-screen
+2. Tap on any suggestion card to open it in full-screen
-2. Notice the two tab indicators at the top showing your position
+3. Notice the three tab indicators at the top showing your position
-3. Use the right arrow (→) button at the bottom to navigate to the next suggestion
+4. Use the right arrow (→) button at the bottom to navigate through all suggestions:
+   - Art (The Librarian)
+   - Quote (Thoreau on busyness)
+   - Weekly Letter (personalized summary)
-4. Use the left arrow (←) button to go back to the previous suggestion
+5. Use the left arrow (←) button to go back through the suggestions
-5. Watch the tab indicators update as you navigate
+6. Watch the tab indicators update as you navigate
-6. The arrows will be dimmed when you can't go further in that direction
+7. The arrows will be dimmed when you can't go further in that direction
+8. The weekly letter includes:
+   - A greeting with the user's name (Nathan)
+   - A colorful gradient banner
+   - References to the chat conversations ("we talked about...")
+   - A micro-challenge for the week
+   - A reflective question
-7. Close the modal when done
+9. Close the modal when done

 ## Required Asset